 What features matter most

-- Handling – depending on your lawn, you would have to choose among a front drive, rear drive and a zero turn handle.
+- Handling – depending on your lawn, you would have to choose between a front drive, rear drive and a zero turn handle.
 Rear drives are better for hilly terrains and for bagging.

 - Speed – Look for variable speeds and a good top speed if you have a large expanse of lawn and want to get the job done fast.